Feedback

 Singer with mic

-Music is your livelihood, so it’s important to understand how to transition from getting played to getting paid.
+Music is your job, so it’s important to understand how getting played translates to getting paid.
 Here’s what you need to do to for your music to make you money.

 How to earn royalties